APogue/APogue.github.io/_posts/posts/2024-08-05-Intro-Background-Context.md

 		- Based on an obligation to pay student fees, there is a de facto contractual agreement in place, that should someone be Jewish and decide to go to UCLA

-			- The student gov't and associated organizations will side against them
+			- The student gov't and associated organizations will side against them, i.e *exclude* them

 		- Discrimination was occurring inside the encampment (red triangles)